-Quantum computers and quantum simulators have recently evolved significantly and are seen as key future technologies that could change the world.
-These developments, however, have focused on hardware improvements and design of new quantum or hybrid quantum-classical algorithms.
-Integrating these systems into HPC environments brings new opportunities, but still requires significant efforts, particularly on the enabling software and the associated interfaces.
-This new paradigm also calls for investments to further co-design and develop new algorithms and applications, which requires the HPC and quantum computing communities to work together and share knowledge and experience.
-To achieve this, it is critical to give researchers and the industry access to state-of-the-art quantum systems.
-It should be emphasized that quantum computing has the potential to be a significant component of the technological sovereignty of the EuroHPC JU Member States.
-For these reasons, investment in the EuroHPC JU quantum-HPC ecosystem is of high importance.
+Integrating these systems into HPC environments brings new opportunities, but still requires strong efforts on hardware as well as on enabling software and associated interfaces.
+It is necessary to further co-design and develop new algorithms, applications, and software practices, which requires the HPC and quantum computing communities to work together and share knowledge and experience.
+To achieve this, it is critical to give researchers and the industry access to state-of-the-art quantum systems, equipping EuroHPC JU Hosting Entities with state-of-the-art quantum computers and simulators together with enabling technologies, as well as fostering training and developing use-cases.